 5. Sharing a room with your baby

-The recommendation is to share a room with your baby for the first year of their life, meaning you may be sleeping in the same room as them for slightly longer than it will take for them to be able to roll over, which is just a safety measure to consider.
+The recommendation is to share a room for the first year of their life.
+It means you may be sleeping in the same room as them for slightly longer than it will take for them to roll over.
+It is just a safety measure considered.

-Many of these safety tips are especially important when you have kids in the house, and even more so when you have really young kids in the house, as these are the ones that are the most prone to the environmental impacts that we are exposing them to.
+Many of these safety tips are especially important when you have kids in the house and even more so when you have young kids in the house.
+These are the ones that are the most prone to the environmental impacts that we are exposing them to.

 Let’s get on with the remainder of the article.

 8. Make sure that the mattress that your baby is sleeping on is both firm and well-fitting.

 You will want to ensure that the mattress you choose for the cot doesn’t have gaps between the frame and the mattress.
 It is a place where a small child’s head could easily end up getting jammed and suffocate.

 Double mattresses on your bed should be avoided, as should mattresses that aren’t firm.
 These pose the same dangers that soft objects in the cot do.

 9. Avoid letting them sleep on other surfaces that they aren’t intended to sleep on which could include couches.

 Makeshift couches and other surfaces are ones where you might consider letting your baby sleep.
 There isn’t a good reason for you to do so, given the obvious dangers of subjecting your baby too.